BenjaminWills/programming-notes/Databricks/databricks_revision.md

 - End-to-end streaming: Real-time reports are the norm in many enterprises.
 Support for streaming eliminates the need for separate systems dedicated to serving real-time data applications.

+- How is it different than a normal data warehouse?
+  - Delta lake is
+  - Open source
+  - Builds up on standard data format
+  - Optimized for cloud object storage
+  - Built for scalable metadata handling

+- Delta lake is not
+  - Proprietary technology
+  - Storage format
+  - Storage medium
+  - Database service or data warehouse

 ## repositories

 - Can commit or push code to git repositories